 As we can see previous examples we have provided extra option

--a because UDP is connectionless protocol and we want to list sockets which can be listed with this option.
+-a because UDP is a connectionless protocol and we want to list sockets that can be listed with this option.

 List All Statuses of Sockets, Connections